mlammens/ENS-511-Plant-Ecology/pages/syllabus.md

 Assignments, assessments, and evaluations
 -----------------------------------------

-### Weekly assignments
+### Weekly assignments (30%)

 There will be an assignment each week, due by the start of class the following week.

-### iNaturalist contributions
+### iNaturalist contributions (20%)

 You are required to contribute at least 50 entries to iNaturalist.
 Further details will be provided in class.

-### Course project
+### Course project (50%)

-Students will plan and carryout a plant ecology project during the semester.
-The project will culminate in a presentation to all members of the class and a written report.
+We will be working on a collaborative project during the course of the semester, which will cullminate in a single document - a forest inventory analysis and needs assessment for the Pace University Pleasantville Campus.
+This project will require extensive field work, literature research, and data analysis.
+Each student is expected to lead one section/ chapter of the final report, while Prof. Aiello-Lammens will serve as editor.

+#### Potential chapters

+* Historical land use and information
+* Inventory of land types and vegetation
+* Risks and threats - invasive species
+* Risks and threats - pollution
+* Risks and threats - land use changes and deer abundance
+* Species of Greatest Conservation Need in the region
+* Long-term monitoring
+* Abiotic conditions - soil, weather, etc.

 <span id="course-schedule-and-policies" class="anchor"></span>